Eyad Ismoil: World Trade Center bombing

 On February 26, 1993, Ismoil, accompanied by Yousef, drove a van packed with explosives into the parking garage below the World Trade Center in Manhattan, New York.
 The van exploded at 12:17 p.m., killing six people, causing numerous injuries, and inflicting an estimated five hundred million dollars' worth of damage to the WTC.
 Ismail fled the United States that night, as did Yousef, on a separate flight.

 In August 1995, Ismoil was captured by Jordanian authorities in Amman and extradited to the United States to stand trial in New York for his role in the bombing.

 According to Ismoil's attorney, Louis Aidala, Ismoil was tricked into cooperating with the others, and had in fact loaded the explosives into the van, thinking they were cleaning supplies.
 However, prosecutor David Kelly noted the fingerprints of both men which had been found in a Jersey City, New Jersey apartment where the bomb had been manufactured, telephone records, and automatic teller machine surveillance videos linking both Ismoil and Yousef to the purchase of chemicals used to create explosives.

 On November 12, 1997, Ismoil, Yousef, and several other co-defendants were found guilty of conspiracy.

 On April 3, 1998, Ismoil was sentenced to 240 years in prison, fined $250,000, and ordered to pay $10,000,000 in restitution.
-Throughout the trial, Ismoil continued to maintain his innocence, saying:
+Throughout the trial, Ismoil continued to maintain his innocence.
+On appeal, his sentence was reduced to 210 years.

-"Jail me and you will add one number to the wrong list.
-But don't think that you will ever rest because tyrants always end up in trouble."